What KPMG and Anthropic Just Proved About AI Agents in Professional Services

 The firms that will look different in 18 months are not the ones that started using ChatGPT earlier.
 They are the ones that moved from tool use to workflow deployment: agents running intake, review, and reporting on a schedule, without a human managing each step.
 That shift does not require a KPMG infrastructure budget.
 It requires a documented process and a scoped implementation.

 The KPMG-Anthropic deal makes one thing clear: agent-based workflow automation in professional services is no longer a proof-of-concept conversation.
 It is an operational baseline being built at enterprise scale.
-The question for a 10-person firm is not whether this applies to them — it is which workflow they automate first.
+The question for a boutique firm is not whether this applies to them — it is which workflow they automate first.

 - The KPMG-Anthropic deal proves AI agents work in professional services at scale.
 The same underlying models are accessible to any firm.